NBA G League: NBA Development League (2005–2017)

-In 2005, the league's name was changed to NBA Development League (NBA D-League) as part of the new collective bargaining agreement with the NBA and a bid to appeal to more fans by showing their connection to the major league.
-In the same offseason, Southwest Basketball, LLC led by David Kahn was granted permission by the league to operate four new teams.
-Southwest Basketball then purchased three existing franchises and one expansion team: the Albuquerque Thunderbirds, Austin Toros, Fort Worth Flyers and the Tulsa 66ers.
+In 2005, the league's name was changed to NBA Development League (NBA D-League) as part of the new collective bargaining agreement with the NBA and a bid to appeal to more fans by showing the connection to the NBA.
+In the same offseason, Southwest Basketball, LLC led by David Kahn received league permission to operate four new teams.
+Southwest Basketball purchased three existing franchises and one expansion team: the Albuquerque Thunderbirds, Austin Toros, Fort Worth Flyers, and Tulsa 66ers.
 The Arkansas RimRockers were also added from the ABA for the 2005–06 season.
-In February 2006, the D-League expanded to California for the first time with the addition of the Bakersfield Jam.
-Two months later, the league announced that four teams from the Continental Basketball Association were joining the league: the Dakota Wizards, Sioux Falls Skyforce, Idaho Stampede, and a team originally slated for CBA expansion, the Colorado 14ers.
+In February 2006, the D-League expanded to California with the addition of the Bakersfield Jam.
+Two months later, the league announced that four teams from the CBA were joining the league: the Dakota Wizards, Sioux Falls Skyforce, Idaho Stampede, and a team originally slated for CBA expansion, the Colorado 14ers.
 Shortly after, the league announced expansion teams in the Anaheim Arsenal and the Los Angeles D-Fenders.
-The D-Fenders became the first D-League team to be directly owned by an NBA parent team, the Los Angeles Lakers.
+The D-Fenders were the first D-League team to be directly owned by an NBA parent team, the Los Angeles Lakers.

 However, the westward expansion contributed to the contraction of the NBA-owned Roanoke Dazzle and Fayetteville Patriots for that season.
 The Florida Flame suspended operations due to arena scheduling difficulties.
 After the 2006–07 season, there would be no more teams in the southeastern United States until the 2016 expansion team, the Greensboro Swarm.
+After the 2006 to 2009 expansions, the league membership was fairly consistent, with few moves or suspensions.

-After the 2006 to 2009 expansions, the league membership was fairly consistent with only a few relocations and suspensions.
-In 2009, the Houston Rockets entered into the first single-affiliation partnership, called the hybrid model, with the Rio Grande Valley Vipers.
-This began a wave of NBA and D-League teams entering into single-affiliation agreements of both the hybrid and parent-team owned varieties.
-With more NBA involvement, the league once again began to expand and spread its footprint.
+In 2009, the Houston Rockets entered the first single-affiliation partnership, called the "hybrid model", with the Rio Grande Valley Vipers.
+More NBA and D-League teams soon followed, signing single-affiliation agreements in hybrid and parent-team-owned varieties.
+With more NBA involvement, the league once again began to expand.

-By 2015, the last multiple-affiliate team, the Fort Wayne Mad Ants, was purchased by the Indiana Pacers leading to the first season where all D-League teams were affiliated with only one NBA team.
-As there were no longer any unaffiliated D-League teams left, the remaining NBA teams began purchasing expansion franchises or hybrid partnership teams and placing them near the parent team.
-In 2015, the Toronto Raptors placed their own team, Raptors 905, in the Greater Toronto Area in Mississauga, Ontario.
-In 2016, the D-League expanded by three more NBA parent club-owned teams for the largest D-League expansion since 2007.
-The Charlotte Hornets created the Greensboro Swarm, the Brooklyn Nets created the Long Island Nets, and the Chicago Bulls created the Windy City Bulls.
+By 2015, the last multiple-affiliate team, the Fort Wayne Mad Ants (now the Noblesville Boom), was purchased by the Indiana Pacers, leading to the first season where all D-League teams were affiliated with only one NBA team.
+The remaining NBA teams began purchasing expansion franchises or hybrid partnership teams and placing them near the parent team.
+In 2015, the Toronto Raptors placed their Raptors 905 in Mississauga, Ontario, in the Greater Toronto Area.
+In 2016, the D-League added three NBA-parent-owned teams, the league's largest expansion since 2007: the Charlotte Hornets' Greensboro Swarm, the Brooklyn Nets' Long Island Nets, and the Chicago Bulls' Windy City Bulls.